Ethically Made, Organic Decorative Blankets

 Cotton is often used to make linens and velvet.
 Linen can also be made from flax.
 Finally, fabric made from eucalyptus trees is often referred to as lyocell or Tencel.

-The Eco Benefits of Organic Throw Blankets
+The Eco Benefits of Organic Decorative Blankets

 If they’re made from renewable resources like organic cotton or bamboo, they’re also an eco-friendlier choice, as these materials are grown and processed with minimal environmental impact.
 So you can rest easy while reducing your carbon footprint.

-Important Eco Décor Considerations for Throw Blankets
+Important Eco Décor Considerations for Decorative Blankets

 By now you know to look into the manufacturing process of fabrics.
 Only buy products that have been made ethically and sustainably, and most important, always ensure they do not contain toxic chemicals.
 You can do this by checking for common bad actors such as flame retardants and stain repellants.